ambagasdowa/simple-google-tts/README.md

     simple_google_tts -gp en

+**Read English text from file and save output as a single ogg file**

+    simple_google_tts -s en readme.md

 ## Known issues

 - to prevent simultaneous output the script tries to force only one instance at a time.
 Unfortunately this fails sometimes, which can be a problem when using the script through a keyboard shortcut

 - there is no easy way to terminate the TTS output if the script is used via a keyboard shortcut.

     Highlighting an empty line or space and then executing the script should, in theory, terminate the last script instance and stop the playback.
 Because of the first issue this does not always work.

     You could probably assign another hotkey to terminate any running instances of the script (e.g. `pkill -9 simple_google_tts`; warning: I have yet to try this out).

 - too many requests too quickly will cause Google to start requesting CAPTCHA input.
 I have yet to hit this limit in my regular use of the script.

 ## Similar projects